PAHL Staff, Students, and Projects James Dimmock

 - Australian Institute of Tropical Health & Medicine

-In his spare time, James spends endless hours cajoling his children away from computer gaming and helping his wife to keep the children alive.
+In his spare time, James spends endless hours cajoling his children away from computer games and helping his wife to keep the children alive.
 He likes barbecues and soccer, and loves to watch his children play anything other than computer games.